highbyte/sonarscan-dotnet/README.md

 SonarScanner for .NET for use in Github Actions, with automatic pull request detection, analysis and decoration.

-The current version supports .NET 8
+This version supports .NET 8
+- For .NET 9, use version [2.4.0](https://github.com/marketplace/actions/sonarscan-dotnet?version=v2.4.0)
 - For .NET 7, use version [2.2.6](https://github.com/marketplace/actions/sonarscan-dotnet?version=v2.2.6)
 - For .NET 6, use version [2.1.5](https://github.com/marketplace/actions/sonarscan-dotnet?version=v2.1.5)
 - For .NET 5, use version [2.0](https://github.com/marketplace/actions/sonarscan-dotnet?version=2.0)